7targets/7targets-docs/_posts/2021-04-04-how-to-make-your-own-schedule.md

 ## Step 2

-You can select from one of the already available schedules that you can clone.
+You can select from one of the already available sequences that you can clone.
 After cloning you can make all the desired changes to it.

 To select the sequence, click on the 'Name' field.
 Type "Recommended" to select that sequence.